 - Maintaining organised books – if you enjoy wasting time, money and extra hassle, then you don’t need to worry about this one.
 Making sure you keep all of your receipts for expenses and keeping all of your incomings and outgoings in some form of book keeping format as you trade and not leaving it all until the last minute, will ensure a happy sole trader at the end of the year.
 You can get your accountant to do your book keeping for you or you can use software such as FreeAgent if you prefer to do it yourself.

-FW Accounting can make a recommendation on whether becoming a sole trader is the right trading method for you on a case by case basis.
-If it is, we can even set you up for free!
-Contact us today on 01224 585599 or email@example.com.
+QAccounting can make a recommendation on whether becoming a sole trader is the right trading method for you on a case by case basis.
+Contact us today to find out more about our sole trader accounting services.